 On Saturday, Feb.
 16, nine individuals with disabilities, ranging in age from 2 years to 18 years of age, will be crowned in a special coronation ceremony as the 2013 Fiesta Especial® Royal Court .

 The ceremony is scheduled to take place at 6:15 p.m., following the Hand-in-Hand Runway Show event to benefit Monarch Academy and Morgan’s Wonderland.
-Fiesta® San Antonio Commission CEO, John Melleky and the 2012 Miss Fiesta will crown the 2013 Fiesta Especial® Royal Court with the assistance of Kory Davison, Mr. Teen San Antonio and Melissa Cochran, 2012 Fiesta Especial® Queen.
+Fiesta® San Antonio Commission CEO John Melleky and the 2012 Miss Fiesta will crown the 2013 Fiesta Especial® Royal Court with the assistance of Kory Davison, Mr. Teen San Antonio and Melissa Cochran, 2012 Fiesta Especial® Queen.
 Just like many other Fiesta® dignitaries, these nine individuals have earned their positions on the court by raising funds in support of programs and services that benefit children and adults with disabilities in the San Antonio community.
 Together, these nine individuals raised over $16,600 to help other people in need!

 This year’s Fiesta Especial® Royal Court members represent five organizations that will benefit from their fundraising efforts: Converse Elementary Special Education Department, Monarch Academy, Clark High School Friends Having Fun, Down Syndrome Association, Alliance for Pediatric Providers and Fiesta Especial®, an official Fiesta® event provided by Reaching Maximum Independence, Inc. (RMI).
 Fiesta Especial®, held April 19 & 20, became an official Fiesta® event in 2006.
 The event was started by the students of River City Christian School and is continued today by RMI.

-RMI assists adults with intellectual and developmental disabilities to reach their maximum level of independence through residential and vocational supports.
+Reaching Maximum Independence, Inc. (RMI) is a local nonprofit assisting adults with intellectual and developmental disabilities to reach their maximum level of independence through residential and vocational supports.
+RMI supports the disability community at large by playing a key leadership role in community events such as Fiesta Especial® and AccessAbility Fest.

 Tickets to the runway show and Coronation are available for purchase online at http://tinyurl.com/ahhn9u9 for $50/person.
 Proceeds benefit Morgan’s Wonderland and Monarch Academy.